Frequently asked questions about PIFELTRO

 How may PIFELTRO affect my cholesterol level?

-HIV and or/HIV treatments may have a negative impact on your bad cholesterol (LDL-C).
-In a 96-week study of adults who had never been on an HIV-1 treatment before, 320 adults received PIFELTRO as part of a treatment regimen and 311 adults received another treatment regimen*.
+HIV and/or HIV treatments may have a negative impact on your “bad” cholesterol (LDL-C).
+In a 96-week study of adults who had never been on an HIV-1 treatment before, 320 adults received PIFELTRO as part of a treatment regimen and 311 adults received another treatment regimen.a

-The clinical benefit of these changes has not been demonstrated.
+The benefit of these changes has not been demonstrated.

 What else do I need to know about PIFELTRO?

-Sometimes doctors prescribe medicines to treat health problems other than the main condition they are for.
-Always use PIFELTRO exactly as your doctor tells you to – do not use PIFELTRO for a condition for which it was not prescribed.
+Sometimes, doctors prescribe medicines to treat health problems other than the main condition they are for.
+Always use PIFELTRO exactly as your healthcare provider tells you to — do not use PIFELTRO for a condition for which it was not prescribed.

 Do not give PIFELTRO to other people, even if they have the same symptoms as you.
 It may harm them.